DevExpress-Examples/DashboardUserBasedAspNetCore/README.md

-# MVC Dashboard - How to implement multi-tenant Dashboard architecture
+# MVC Core Dashboard - How to implement multi-tenant Dashboard architecture

 This example shows how to configure the Dashboard control so that it works in the multi-user environment.